WordPress/gutenberg/docs/getting-started/devenv/README.md

 ```

 2. Quit and restart the terminal.
-3. Run `nvm install 18` in the terminal to install `node` v18.
+3. Run `nvm install node` in the terminal to install the lastest version of `node`.
-4. Run `node -v` and `npm -v` in the terminal to confirm `node` v18+ and `npm` v9+ are installed.
+4. Run `node -v` and `npm -v` in the terminal to verify the install `node` and `npm` versions.

-5. (Optional) If needed, you can install additional versions of `node` on your machine.
-Switch between them by running `nvm use [version-number]`.
+If needed, you can also install specific versions of `node`.
+For example, install v18 by running `nvm install 18`, and switch between different versions by running `nvm use [version-number]`.
+See the `nvm` [usage guide](https://github.com/nvm-sh/nvm#usage) for more details.

+### Windows or alternative installs

+You can [download a Node.js installer](https://nodejs.org/en/download/) directly from the main Node.js website, the latest version is recommended.
+Installers are available for Windows and Mac, and binaries are available for Linux.

-#### Troubleshooting
+### Troubleshooting

 If you encounter the error `zsh: command not found: nvm` when attempting to install `node`, you might need to create the default profile file.

 The default shell is `zsh` on macOS, so create the profile file by running `touch ~/.zshrc` in the terminal.
 It's fine to run if the file already exists.
-For Ubuntu, including WSL, the default profile is `bash`, so use `touch ~/.bashrc` instead.
+The default profile is `bash` for Ubuntu, including WSL, so use `touch ~/.bashrc` instead.
 Then repeat steps 2-4.

-### Windows or alternative installs

-You can [download a Node.js installer](https://nodejs.org/en/download/) directly from the main Node.js website, v18 is recommended.
-Installers are available for Windows and Mac, and binaries are available for Linux.

-## Choose a code editor

-Use any code editor that you're most comfortable with.
-The key is having a way to open, edit, and save text files.

-If you do not already have a preferred code editor, [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is a popular choice for JavaScript development among Core contributors.
-It works well across the three major platforms (Windows, Linux, and Mac) and is open-source and actively maintained by Microsoft.
-VS Code also has a vibrant community providing plugins and extensions, including many for WordPress development.
+The latest `node` version should work for most development projects, but be aware that some packages and tools have specific requirements.
+If you encounter issues, you might need to install and use a previous `node` version.

 ## Set up a local WordPress environment